-HR outsourcing costs vary according to the service you need, the qualifications and reputation of the consultants, and the size of your business.
+HR outsourcing costs vary according to the service you need, the skill of the HR consultant, and the size of your business.
 But for time-sparse small business owners, they can give you the HR support you need – and save you money.

 Generally, HR consulting fees are offered on an hourly or fixed price basis.
-Therefore, it is essential to closely look at the HR consulting fee structure of your shortlisted independent HR consultant to truly understand the HR consulting rates on offer.
+Therefore, it’s essential to look closely at the pricing structure of your shortlisted HR company to truly understand the HR consulting rates on offer.
 We’ll explain all below.

-With countless businesses of every size employing and outsourcing HR duties, there is a wealth of information available to help businesses understand the budget that they will need – and therefore the ROI – to facilitate an HR project, whether short-term or long-term.
+With countless businesses of every size employing and outsourcing HR duties, there is a wealth of information available to help businesses understand the budget that they will need – and therefore the return on investment (ROI) – to facilitate an HR project, whether short-term or long-term.

-Take a look at the sections below to find out more about what is included in the various functions, and how much you might need to pay.
+Take a look at the sections below to find out more about what is included in the various functions, and how much your small business could expect to pay.

 HR audit costs

-Expect to pay in the region of £500 for a one-day small business HR audit.
+Expect to pay in the region of £700 for a small business HR audit.

 Generally speaking, a full audit will look at a range of features, including: